Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 Bill Gates predicted the death of passwords as early as 2004 and introduced a Smart-Card system to Microsoft users.
 This system was short-lived.
 Users would either lose their devices or lose the ID cards they required to authenticate themselves.
 At the end of June, Microsoft’s Windows 11 announcement included a segment of their new and deeper integration of passwordless sign-ins, particularly for logging in to devices, using biometrics or a PIN.
 Although 91% still believe in delivering a passwordless experience to their users in the future, many of these companies have struggled in their efforts to get both developers and users on board with the idea of a passwordless future.
 85% of users still believe passwords aren’t going away just yet.
 There are many reasons & challenges why a passwordless deployment model isn’t feasible and might not be short at all.
 In the next section, we’ll be discussing the reasons why.

 Before we explore some of the major disadvantages of why going passwordless isn’t considered or adopted by some of the leading companies today, it’s important to first talk about why passwords are being abandoned.
 Going passwordless doesn’t rule out the need and importance of user authentication.
-In fact, passwords are the one layer of protection that’s been put in place in order to stop someone from even reaching the authentication step.
+Passwords are the one layer of protection that’s been put in place to stop someone from even reaching the authentication step.
 Going passwordless by implementing features such as biometrics onto devices opens the door to new and bigger problems.
 Some of these are discussed in the next section.

 The Disadvantages of Going Passwordless